odestry/theme-pwa/README.md

 [Contributing](#contributing) |
 [License](#license)

-An opinionated lightweight theme starter for all projects.
+An example theme with Support for PWAs and service workers.

 ## Usage